bellaichef/nvim_optimisations/README.md

 - nvim-lua/plenary (https://github.com/nvim-lua/plenary.nvim)
 - nvim-ripgrep (https://github.com/rinx/nvim-ripgrep)

-I advise you to check the 3 videos of Chris Power that'll show you how these modifications enhance your nvim.
+I advise you to check the videos of TJDevries and Chris Power that'll show you how these modifications enhance your nvim.
 (Start of readme)

 Bye !